M-Husein/team-users/README.md

 # Team Users

-1. Download / clone source code.
+1. Clone or download source code.
 2. install dependencies with CLI in root folder, type **npm install** and Enter.
-3. See instructions below to run App.
+3. See instructions below to run the App.

 #